Switchful Logo

 Value

-There’s no getting around it: EarthLink prices are almost always higher than the competition.
-Depending on the area, the difference can be as little as a few dollars per month, but it’s still there.
-That said, there are actually legitimate reasons for this.
+There’s no getting around it: EarthLink's face-value prices are almost always higher than the competition.
+Although, depending on the area you're in, the difference can be as little as a few dollars per month.
+EarthLink's slightly elevated price tag equates to some of the best customer service from an internet provider.

-First, EarthLink doesn’t actually have its own internet infrastructure.
-Instead, it partners with other local DSL and fiber internet providers, like AT&T and Frontier, and uses their infrastructure.
+EarthLink doesn’t actually have its own internet infrastructure.
+Instead, it partners with other local DSL and fiber internet providers, like AT&T and Frontier, and EarthLink uses their infrastructure.
 This costs EarthLink money, and some of this naturally gets passed down to customers.
-In return, you’re promised a better customer experience.
+In return, you’re promised a superior customer experience.

-The other reason is that EarthLink skips the usual promotional pricing most ISPs advertise.
-For example, when AT&T or Spectrum quote you a price, it’s often for an introductory period of 12 or 24 months, after which that price may increase (sometimes dramatically).
+The other reason that EarthLink may offer slightly higher prices: it skips the introductory promotional pricing most internet service providers advertise.
+For example, when AT&T or Spectrum quote you a price, it’s often for an introductory period of 12 or 24 months.
+After that introductory period, the price may increase (sometimes dramatically).
 EarthLink doesn’t do this, which is a plus in our book.
-This also means EarthLink may end up slightly less expensive if you intend to keep it for a couple of years.
+It means that EarthLink pricing is straightforward, without any hidden fees, complicated pricing structures, or gimmicks.
+This also means EarthLink may end up being slightly less expensive in the long-run if you intend to keep it for a couple of years.

 Pricing details vary by location.
 Visit